Please enable JavaScript for all features on this website to function properly.

 Specific information relating to your course will be available from your Faculty, including arrangements for placement students.
 You should be able to access your timetable at https://timetable.gre.ac.uk.

 The University have an Accommodation Promise that applies.
-This means that if your course has moved completely online and you are not using your room, hall fees will be refunded for the period from 11th January until the date you return, up to 15th February.
+This means that if your course has moved completely online and you are not using your room, hall fees will be refunded for the period.

 The University will keep this under review as the Government reviews lockdown arrangements.
 Any additional information will be circulated by the University Accommodation Services.

 Campus Libraries - all libraries will remain open from 9am – 7pm on weekdays and 9am – 5pm on weekends for quiet, socially distanced, independent study.
-The University are also extending the loan dates for books to the end of February.
+The University are extended the loan dates on books, so check your account.
 You can use any library at Greenwich, even one on a different campus to where you study or live.
 Just make sure you have your Student ID to show when you arrive.

-Student Centres - these are open for face-to-face queries on Tuesdays and Thursdays, 10am-2pm, and remote queries Mondays, Wednesdays and Fridays.
+Student Centres - these are open for face-to-face queries.
 You can stay updated with opening times for the different campuses via the Greenwich website.

 Wellbeing support - the University have their Student Wellbeing Service, offering support in a range of areas.
 They also have details about further wellbeing support outside of the University on their website at gre.ac.uk/articles/public-relations/wellbeing-students.